 Leaks may be caused by tears in the fabric of the tent.
 In which case, use the steps above to fix it.

 However, the most common place to get a leak in a tent is on the seams where two pieces of the fabric meet.
-If you notice water coming in through the seams, give them a wipe with alcohol to clean them and then apply seam sealer.
+If you notice water coming in through the seams, give them a wipe with alcohol or tent cleaner to clean them and then apply seam sealer.

 Most modern tents are coated in a waterproof membrane, and after a while you may find this starts to let water in.
 Liquids such as detergents can erode the membrane, so be careful if washing clothes near your tent.
 If necessary, you can re-apply the coating using water guard.